industrial-edge/iih-essentials-development-kit-getting-started/readme.md

 - [Visualization of an example sinus in NodeRED](./docs/Visualization_example_value.md#description)

-### Note - additional Information

-If you need more information, you can find them in the user documentation of the [Data Service Development Kit Bundle](https://support.industry.siemens.com/cs/ww/de/view/109792717).
+ > **_NOTE - additional Information:_**  If you need more information, you can find them in the user documentation of the [Data Service Development Kit Bundle](https://support.industry.siemens.com/cs/ww/de/view/109792717).

 ## Contribution

 Thanks for your interest in contributing.
 Anybody is free to report bugs, unclear documentation, and other problems regarding this repository in the Issues section or, even better, is free to propose any changes to this repository using Merge Requests.